sethjuarez/devrelhandbook/docs/overview/principles.md

 ---
-title: Work from Principles
+title: Working from Principles
-sidebar_label: Work from Principles
+sidebar_label: Working from Principles
 ---